Adapting Actively on the Fly: Relevance-Guided Online Meta-Learning with Latent Concepts for Geospatial Discovery: Introduction

-Prior geospatial search methods~\citep{sarkar2023partially,Sarkar_Lanier_Alfeld_Feng_Garnett_Jacobs_Vorobeychik_2024} often rely on Reinforcement Learning (RL) to develop search policies that efficiently balance exploration and exploitation.
-However, these RL-based approaches often require millions of interaction steps - even in toy domains like Atari~\citep{lattimore2013sample,zhang2023settling,schulman2017proximal} - while in our setting, we operate under a strict budget of only $\sim$100 interaction steps over the course of a deployment.
-This is typical for real-world tasks like environmental monitoring, where labels are costly and each sample requires field effort~\citep{US_EPA_2018}.
-This makes such RL methods impractical for real-world tasks.
-Partially observable Markov decision processes (POMDPs) are data-hungry as well, limiting their applicability~\citep{kaelbling1998planning,ross2008online}.
-Classical bandit algorithms also offer an efficient way to balance exploration and exploitation, but they lack mechanisms to exploit spatial or semantic structure in high-dimensional data~\citep{li2010contextual, bubeck2012regret}, which is critical in in settings like geospatial search, with structured and highly correlated observations.
-Active and online learning techniques hold relevance, yet the dynamic nature of target states, such as pollution or disease, poses substantial challenges.
-Related lifelong learning approaches also aim to handle non-stationarity, but typically rely on revisitation, replay, or task boundaries \cite{kirkpatrick2017overcoming,shin2017continual}, which are unavailable in our setting.
+Classical bandit algorithms also offer an efficient way to balance exploration and exploitation, but they lack mechanisms to exploit spatial or semantic structure in high-dimensional data~\citep{li2010contextual, bubeck2012regret,ban2024neural}, which is critical in settings like geospatial search, with structured and highly correlated observations.
+Active and online learning techniques hold relevance, yet the dynamic nature of areas of interest, such as pollution or disease, poses substantial challenges.
+Related lifelong learning approaches (~\cite{zhu2025adaptive,vogelstein2025simple,mendez2023embodied}) also aim to handle non-stationarity, but typically rely on revisitation, replay, or task boundaries \cite{kirkpatrick2017overcoming,shin2017continual}, which are unavailable in our setting because regions arrive sequentially, labels require costly field sampling, and the model must adapt without repeatedly revisiting all previously queried sites.
 Conventional meta-learning methods~\citep{finn2017model,finn2018probabilistic,finn2019online}, designed to rapidly adapt policies, cannot be directly applied since we do not have a predefined meta-training set.
-Furthermore, geospatial search in open-world settings, where regions are encountered sequentially without a fixed or revisit-able data pool, imposes severe constraints.
+Furthermore, geospatial search in open-world settings, where regions are encountered sequentially without a fixed or revisitable data pool, imposes severe constraints.
 For example, the environment itself evolves over time, requiring the model’s memory to evolve accordingly rather than retain all past observations.
 Therefore, identifying high-utility samples requires novel adaptive strategies.
 We formalize these challenges through our newly proposed \emph{Open-World Learning for Geospatial Prediction and Sampling (OWL-GPS)} problem setting.

-Thus, deploying effective models in the OWL-GPS setting under limited data presents intertwined challenges: balancing informative sampling with target-focused exploration, while enabling continuous, sequential adaptation.
-This demands memory-efficient learning mechanisms that are robust to sparsity and non-stationarity in real-world geospatial environments.